sassygrody/Blogger-RailsConf/README.md

 # Build a Blog in 15 (More Like 30) Minutes: Webpacker Edition

 ### RailsConf CRUD app demo.
 Full tutorial coming soon!
+But for now: [tutorial](https://github.com/sassygrody/Blogger-RailsConf/blob/master/tutorial.md)

 -----------------------------